What is IFTA in trucking?

 - Vehicle gross weight more than 26,000 pounds.

 - Used in combination when weight exceeds 26,000 pounds

 Who is exempt from IFTA?

-Those who are exempt from IFTA vary by province, state, vehicle, fuel and distance.
+Those who are exempt from calculating IFTA vary by province, state, vehicle, fuel and distance.
 Specific information can be found here.